 This is Gurah forest, a section of magnificent community forest within the park boundaries and it’s full of life.

 If you plan your visit during the fruiting seasons of Dec, Jan, and August and don’t see Orangutans then you aren’t looking up!

 And considering this is one of the easiest and possibly best places to see 100% wild orangutans on the planet, it’s yours for next to nothing.

 To put things into context…

 If you want to see the other great apes expect to pay a small fortune.
 To see wild mountain gorillas, cough up $700 in Uganda and wait for it, $1500 in Rwanda for a one-hour permit!
 A Chimp encounter will cost $200 in Uganda and $100 in Tanzania.

 These prices are beyond the reach for most people and don’t forget, you still have to get there in the first place and pay for visas and accommodation.

-Into Gurah Forest to Find Wild Orangutans
+Hiking Into The Gurah Forest to Find Wild Orangutans

 You can access Gurah forest on a guided day hike and your chances of seeing an orangutan are very high.
 Your chances are even better if you camp for a night or two in the forest.

 Everyone goes to the same area.
-The campsite next to the river and Gurah hot springs further along.
+The campsite next to the river, and Gurah hot springs, further along.